un1tz3r0/guided-diffusion-un1tz3r0/README.md

 # guided-diffusion-sxela

-This is a QOL fork by for traning models from guided-diffusion on google colab.
+This is a QOL fork made for training guided-diffusion models on google colab (and other 16gb VRAM single-GPU VMs).

 ## Changelog